Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 Traditional Thai massage at Wat Pho

-Wat Pho is the birthplace of traditional Thai massage — the oldest massage school in Thailand operates on the temple grounds.
-After 4 to 5 hours of walking in Bangkok's heat, a 30-minute session is one of the most genuinely restorative ways to end the morning.
-Payable directly at the Wat Pho massage school.
-Let us know when booking if you want time built into the schedule for this.
+Wat Pho is the birthplace of traditional Thai massage and the school on the temple grounds is the oldest in Thailand.
+After 4–5 hours of walking in Bangkok's heat, 30 minutes here is one of the most restorative ways to end the morning.
+Tell us at booking if you want time built in.

 Grand Palace Dress Code — Read This Before You Pack